 Kratom, made from the leaves of a Southeast Asian tree, contains alkaloids that appear to activate opioid receptors in the brain and reduce pain.
 But little is known about the long-term, addictive effects of the substance that the Drug Enforcement Administration considers a “drug and chemical of concern.”

-“A lot of people are using this to wean themselves off of opioids, so it could help with the problem, or it could create another level of the opioid problem,” explains assistant biology professor Tracy Davis, lead investigator and Ogle’s partner in the research.
+“A lot of people are using this to wean themselves off of opioids, so it could help with the problem, or it could create another level of the opioid problem,” explains assistant biology professor Tracy Davis, lead investigator and Ogle’s partner in the research, which is funded by a Reeves Summer Research Grant.
 “Since very little is known about the effects of kratom on any system of the body, this field of research is wide open for exploration.”

 Concerned about the growing use of kratom in the United States in recent years, the DEA announced in August 2016 that it would temporarily reclassify it as a Schedule I drug but reversed the decision after public outcry.
 The FDA has not approved kratom for any medical use, and a handful of states have banned it.
 Still, it remains popular and is easily acquired online or even in some convenience stores.